-This Operation and Maintenance Plan was completed through a public-private partnership effort under a grant awarded to Stream Restoration Incorporated through the Pennsylvania Department of Environmental Protection's Growing Greener Program.
+This Operation and Maintenance Plan was completed through a public-private partnership effort under a Technical Assistance Grant awarded to Stream Restoration Incorporated through the Pennsylvania Department of Environmental Protection's Growing Greener Program.
 Portions of this document were based upon an example provided by P. J. Shah of the Pennsylvania Department of Environmental Protection Bureau of Abandoned Mine Reclamation.